tritonas00/system-tar-and-restore/README.md

 When using LVM, it is also recommended to have a seperate /boot partition.

-When using raid, it is recommended to create a seperate raid1 array with metadata=1.0 as your /boot partition.
+When using RAID, it is recommended to create a seperate raid1 array with metadata=1.0 as your /boot partition.

+When using GRUB with BIOS and GPT you must create a BIOS Boot Partition: ~1 MiB unformatted partition with bios_grub flag on (0xEF02 for gdisk).

 In the target system, in case of Syslinux, old directory */boot/syslinux* is saved as */boot/syslinux-old*.